markleavitt/HelloDeviceFirmware/README.md

 Binary files for OTA update of Hello Everyday device firmware

-HelloCell.ino.bin supports Hello-Everyday and Hello-Everyday Plus devices
+HelloCell.ino.bin supports Hello-Everyday and Hello-Everyday Plus devices, and can serve as master for Hello-Aux sensor

 HelloTunes1.ino.bin supports the beta/pilot Hello Tunes devices (with internal MP3 player)